InvirganceDocumentation/convirgance-docs/docs/olap.md

 - [detailed documentation for the classes above](https://docs.invirgance.com/javadocs/convirgance-olap/latest/com/invirgance/convirgance/olap/sql/package-summary.html)

-Here is how to capture ...
+Here is how to capture the database structure from the above star schema:

 ```java